 He left Fougères and came in Cherbourg, in Normandy.
 When the building site ended, in 1575, Jean II gave the castle to his nephew Jean III, Julien and Marguerite's dad: it’s a nice castle with pretty mullioned windows and huge turrets.

-After they died, Charles de Franquetot, Ravalet family’s nephew, owned the estate in 1654.
-He probably ordered the famous painting of Marguerite (made by Mignard), we can see in the living-room on the first floor.
+Charles de Franquetot, Ravalet family’s nephew, owned the estate in 1654.
+He probably ordered the famous painting of Marguerite (made by Mignard) we can see in the living-room on the first floor.
 We can see her in the middle of a Norman landscape, with the castle backdrop.

 A small spaniel dog stands by her side: last symbol of fidelity...
 She stands in the middle of blindfold cupids: she pushes them away, except one.
-And we can read this sentence, from her mouth: Un me suffit, "One is enough".
-Above one of the cupid, we have: Ce qui me donne la vie me cause la mort, which means "What’s give me life also give me death"...
+And we can read this sentence: Un me suffit, "One is enough".

-Franquetot entirely refit the castle, so he could live here all the year.
-In several rooms, we find little sentences painted on the wall, as for instance Les deux n'en font qu'un ("two make only one"), Ainsi puissé-je mourir! ("So I could die") or Même en fuyant on est pris ("Even if we run away, we'll be trap"), Plusieurs sont atteints de ce feu Mais ne s'en guérit que fort peu ("Lots of people are strike by this fire, but few of them recover")... sentences which echoe Julien and Marguerite's incestuous love.
+In several rooms, we find sentences painted on the wall, as for instance Les deux n'en font qu'un ("two make only one"), Ainsi puissé-je mourir! ("So I could die") or Même en fuyant on est pris ("Even if we run away, we'll be trap"), Plusieurs sont atteints de ce feu Mais ne s'en guérit que fort peu ("Several persons are stuck by this fire, but few of them recover")... echoing Julien and Marguerite's incestuous love.

-One thing is certain: that drama marked the family... even if in the past, the family knew murders, fires, and rapes...
-The tradition even says that one evening of March 1661, Franquetot was murdered by his domestic in his own chair, as he was daydreamed on Marguerite’s portrait... a kind of curse, maybe?
+The tradition even says one evening of March 1661, Franquetot was murdered by his domestic in his own chair, as he was daydreaming on Marguerite’s portrait... a kind of curse, maybe?

 Then the castle fell to Crosville family in 1713, then to the Fouquet de Réville in 1748.
 During the French Revolution, the castle's archives and documents linked to the cursed lovers were burnt...
 In the middle of the 19th century, the new owner Edouard de Tocqueville transformed the castle into a farm.